heal-data-stewards/website/README.md

+# Overview

+This is the code base for the HEAL Data Fair website. healdatafair.org

+## Requirements

+Node/npm

+## Installation Generic

 # Next frontend

 This frontend relies on Next's [Static Generation](https://nextjs.org/docs/basic-features/pages) using [Strapi](https://strapi.io/) as the data source.
 Make sure Strapi is running in parallel when you run this app.